mariliafranco/Task_Manager/README.md

-# TASK MANAGER WEB APP
+# Task Manager Web App

 This project was implemented using React, Redux and Axios.
 It's a simple version that can be improve.